basho/basho_docs/content/riak/ts/1.3.0/using/writingdata.md

 ## Adding Data via SQL

-This can be done either through the [query interface][querying] or via [riak_shell][riakshell].
-Basic SQL INSERT functionality is available, but more complicated things such as `INSERT...SELECT` or subqueries are not.
+This can be done either through the [query interface][querying] or via [riak shell][riakshell].
+Basic SQL `INSERT` functionality is available, but more complicated things such as `INSERT...SELECT` or subqueries are not.

-Here is are a couple of examples of adding rows from SQL:
+Here are a couple examples of adding rows from SQL:

 ```sql
 INSERT INTO GeoCheckin (region, state, time, weather, temperature) VALUES ('South Atlantic','South Carolina',1420113600000,'snow',25.2);